danigunawan/youbiquity-update/README.md

  - Notables in the Backend (Ruby)
 	 - Rails
-		 - Figaro, JBuilder, Redis
+		 - Figaro, JBuilder
 	 - PostgreSQL DB
-	 - Hosted on Heroku with custom Domain and Redis allocation
+	 - Hosted on Heroku with custom Domain

 - Version Control
 	- Github